top of page

 Method 3: Guess And Check

-• Track your bodyweight and caloric intake every day for 2-3 weeks
+• Track your body weight and calorie intake each day for 2-3 weeks

-• Train normally and try to keep your bodyweight stable
+• Train normally and aim to keep your body weight stable

-• Repeat this process until bodyweight begins to stabilize (last week should be steady)
+• Repeat this process until body weight begins to stabilize

 SUMMARY